jjaakkol/lustre-demo/README.md

 You can also now check the hardware of the VM and play with the virtual disks.
 You list the disks and their metadata with commands `blkid` or `lsblk`.

-There is 6 "SSD" shared virtual disks with 50MB/s max throughput shared between `lustre-demo-mds0` and `lustre-demo-mds1` nodes and 6 "HDD" shared virtual disks with 25MB/s max throughput shared between `lustre-demo-oss0' and 'lustre-demo-oss1'.
+There is 6 "fast SSD" shared virtual disks with 50MB/s max throughput shared between `lustre-demo-mds0` and `lustre-demo-mds1` nodes and 6 "slow HDD" shared virtual disks with 10MB/s max throughput shared between `lustre-demo-oss0' and 'lustre-demo-oss1'.

 Throughput and IOPS of the virtual disks is intentionally very low to be better able to demonstrate how Lustre achieves performance by distribution IO over multiple disks and hosts.

-The MDS disks have max throughput of 50MB/s by default:
+In this demo we use command 'pv' to measure simple throughput.
+In real environment you would need to run 'fio' or 'ior' to measure throughput, since single threaded software won't be enough.

 ```
 [root@lustre-demo-mds0 ~]# pv -s 1G -S /dev/vdc > /dev/null